What is Frame Rate?

 How are Shutter Speed and Frame Rate Closely Related?

 The frame rate is closely associated with shutter speed.
-The shutter speed should be twice the frame rate, which results in the best visual perception of a human eye.
-For example, setting the video 30fps suggests that the shutter speed is set at 1/60 seconds.
+The shutter speed should be twice the frame rate, which results in the best visual perception of the human eye.
+For example, setting the video to 30fps suggests that the shutter speed is set at 1/60 seconds.
 If you shoot at 60fps, the shutter speed should be 1/125 second.

-When the shutter speed is too low to the frame rate, for instance, if the shutter speed is fixed at 1/10 second to shoot a 30fps video, the viewer will see blurred movement.
-In contrast, if the shutter speed is too high to the frame rate, for instance, if the Shutter Speed is fixed at 1/120 second for shooting 30fps video, the movement of objects will seem like robots as if they were filmed in stop motion.
+When the shutter speed is too low for the frame rate, for instance, if the shutter speed is fixed at 1/10 second to shoot a 30fps video, the viewer will see blurred movement.
+In contrast, if the shutter speed is too high for the frame rate, for instance, if the Shutter Speed is fixed at 1/120 second for shooting 30fps video, the movement of objects will seem like robots as if they were filmed in stop motion.